xendit/checkout-demo/README.md

 ### Running the Node Server

-You need to specify your environment variables as stated in [`.env.example`](.env.example) to your needs.
+You need to modify your environment variables as stated in [`.env.example`](.env.example) to your needs.
 In this case, you need to set these values:

 - `process.env.PORT`
 - `process.env.API_GATEWAY_URL`